 - Return of the Living Dead:

-These things don't leak, do they?
+Hey, these things don't leak, do they?
 Frank:

-Leah?
+Leak?
 Hell no!
 These things were made by the U.S. Army Corps of Engineers! (slaps tank, which instantly leaks) Freddy: Oh, fuck!

 - A pretty blatant example occurs in Battlefield Baseball.
 The Gedo coach wonders out loud, while looking around, if there is a Worthy Opponent that was brave enough to assault his headquarters.
 Cue Jubeh, arriving at the scene with an explosion, followed by The Cavalry to do exactly that.